TriMet: General information

 TriMet was formed in 1969 after disputes between the Portland City Council and the Rose City Transit Company, the private company that previously operated the bus system serving the city (but not its suburbs).
 The new public agency was created by an ordinance of the Portland city council, under provisions of a law enacted by the 1969 Oregon Legislature, and took over all of Rose City Transit's service and fleet effective December 1, 1969.
 Bus service in the suburban portions of the metropolitan area was operated by four smaller private companies which had a common union and were collectively known as the "Blue Bus" lines: Portland Stages, Tualatin Valley Buses, Intercity Buses and Estacada-Molalla Stages.
 These were taken over by TriMet on September 6, 1970.
 Eighty-eight buses owned by the four suburban companies were transferred to TriMet, but many were found to be in poor condition and the TriMet board soon took action to replace them with new buses.

 TriMet's first paint scheme was this orange and white, worn by all vehicles from 1971 until 1980 and by a portion of the fleet (the oldest buses) until 1991.

-As of January 2024, TriMet operates a total of 695 buses on 84 routes, 145 MAX light rail cars on five lines, and 253 LIFT paratransit vehicles.
-Each of the five MAX and 17 of the bus lines are designated as "Frequent Service" lines, scheduled to operate at headways of 15 minutes or less for most of the service day (service is less frequent in the early morning and late evening).
+As of fiscal year 2026, TriMet operates a total of 669 buses on 79 routes, 149 MAX light rail cars on five lines, and 274 LIFT paratransit vehicles.
+Each of the five MAX lines and 17 of the bus lines are designated as "Frequent Service" lines, scheduled to operate at headways of 15 minutes or less seven days a week and for most of the service day (service is less frequent in the early morning and late evening).
+Five of the 79 total bus lines serve as late-night replacements for the Blue, Orange, Red, and Yellow MAX service during the night; this service change was implemented in August 2024 to allow more time for routine overnight maintenance on the MAX system.

 TriMet connects to several other public transit systems: